WorksApplications/elasticsearch-sudachi/README.md

 1. Build analysis-sudachi.
 ```
-   $ ./gradlew -PengineVersion=es:8.15.2 build
+   $ ./gradlew -PengineVersion=es:9.1.4 build
 ```

 Use `-PengineVersion=os:2.18.0` for OpenSearch.

 ## Supported ElasticSearch versions

+1. 9.0.* until 9.1.* supported, integration tests in CI
-1. 8.0.* until 8.15.* supported, integration tests in CI
+2. 8.0.* until 8.15.* supported, integration tests in CI
-2. 7.17.* (latest patch version) - supported, integration tests in CI
+3. 7.17.* (latest patch version) - supported, integration tests in CI
-3. 7.11.* until 7.16.* - best effort support, not tested in CI
+4. 7.11.* until 7.16.* - best effort support, not tested in CI
-4. 7.10.* integration tests for the latest patch version
+5. 7.10.* integration tests for the latest patch version
-5. 7.9.* and below - not tested in CI at all, may be broken
+6. 7.9.* and below - not tested in CI at all, may be broken
-6. 7.3.* and below - broken, not supported
+7. 7.3.* and below - broken, not supported

 ## Supported OpenSearch versions